MaxBasev/ExtenSwitch/README.md

 - No analytics
 - No external communication

-For more details, please see our [Privacy Policy](https://en.skazoff.com/extenswitch/).
+For more details, please see [About app on my blog](https://en.skazoff.com/extenswitch/).

 ## Development